owmo-dev/cube-coordinates/README.md

 #### Coordinate

-An individual `Coordinate` instance represents a tile on the grid, keeps track of it's own cube coordinate, transform positon and GameObject associated with it, and can be used in various methods to find other `Coordinate` instances.
+Individual `Coordinate` instances represents tiles on the grid.
+It's purpose is to keep track of cube coordinates, transform position in world space, reference any GameObject instantiated to represent it, facilitate path finding by storing cost values and be supplied as an origin for many `Coordinate` operations.

 ```csharp
 Coordinate coordinate = Coordinates.Instance.GetContainer().GetCoordinate(new Vector3(4,1,-5));